crossbrowsertesting/selenium-testng/readme.md

 ##Creating Capabilities for your TestNG Tests##

-Capabilities can be performed before your TestSuite has begin.
+Capabilities should be given before your TestSuite has begin.
 Note that your username will have to contain %40 rather than the '@' character to avoid the MalformedURLException.
 The browser_api_name and os_api_name can be pulled from an [API call](https://crossbrowsertesting.com/apidocs/v3/selenium.html#!/default/get_selenium_browsers) to get possible combinations.

 ```

 	@BeforeSuite
 	public void setup() throws MalformedURLException {
-		String username = "you%40@yourdomain.com";
+		String username = "you%40yourdomain.com";
 		String authkey = "yourauthkey";
 		DesiredCapabilities caps = new DesiredCapabilities();
 		caps.setCapability("browser_api_name", "Chrome56x64");